 As discussed above, determine the charge on the electron, e, from your data.
-How do you know that this is the electron's charge and not some multiple of it?
 Assuming that the given constants, r, η , d and V have no uncertainty, perform an error analysis to determine the uncertainty in your value of e.
 Does it agree with the known value?
-In our discussion we neglected the effect of the buoyant force of air on the latex spheres.
-Was this justified?